MorganR/SudokuSpice/SudokuSpiceDocs/articles/custom-constraints.md

 > Each forward diagonal, and each backward diagonal, needs to contain all possible values.

-We could implement this by adding a constraint header for each possible value on each diagonal.
+We can implement this by adding a constraint header for each possible value on each diagonal.

 #### Determine unique coordinates